Website security basics for small businesses

 - Google showing “This site may be hacked” warnings

-- Contact us for a security audit of your current site
+- Contact us if you want a security review of your current site

-- Consider migrating to a static site for maximum security
+- Consider moving to a static site if security is a priority